-0.5 unit An introduction to research methods as applied to both the professional practice of public relations and the academic approach to the discipline as a field of study.
+An introduction to research methods as applied to both the professional practice of public relations and the academic approach to the discipline as a field of study.
 Topics include sampling and survey methods, focus group research and content analysis.
-Students analyse and evaluate practicebased and academic research studies and, under the direction of faculty, carry out a research project.
+Students analyse and evaluate practice-based and academic research studies and, under the direction of faculty, carry out a research project.
 Note: Students who have received credit for PBRL 4409 may not take this course for credit.
+This course includes a lab component.